rexendevar/dawless-control-scripts/README.md

 - gets you to the fluidsynth terminal. it's normal to not see any output, just type help and go from there

 ### Seqtrak muter scripts
 The Seqtrak muter creates a MIDI input and output that will pass through all MIDI messages except for select muted channels.
-Used for my Yamaha Seqtrak which does not have incoming MIDI mute per channel on its own.
+Used for piping MIDI to my Yamaha Seqtrak which does not have incoming MIDI mute per channel on its own; this way one MIDI source can be used to control multiple sinks without issues.
+The muter script itself is essentially a daemon.

 `toggle_sqtmuter.sh`:
 - runs or stops the muter script